321 North Broadway

 The park continues its tradition as the center for community gatherings.
 It is a registered landmark and home to a turn-of-the-century working barn, Santa Fe Railroad depot, blacksmith shop, and other historic buildings, museums, and monuments.

-Heritage Walk, established for the nation's Bicentennial in 1976, displays buildings preserved from Escondido's early days
+- Heritage Walk, established for the nation's Bicentennial in 1976, displays buildings from Escondido's early days operated by the Escondido History Center

 For more information regarding programs and hours of operation, please call 760-839-4691.